dymodi/dymodi.github.io/MLfolds/tensorflow/Deep-NN-on-MNIST-Data-with-TensorFlow.md

 Zero-padding is a hyperparameter handling with border elements.
 Generally, zero padding of 1 is used to keep the output size same as input size.

-### Pooling Layer
+### Pooling Laye
 It is common to periodically insert a Pooling layer in-between successive Conv layers in a ConvNet architecture.
 Pooling can reduce the parameters in the ConvNN dramatically and hence avoid overfitting.

-Generally, a 2*2 filter is used with stride 2 to do downsammpling.
+Generally, a 2\*2 filter is used with stride 2 to do downsammpling.
 For a 2D volumn, only 25% content will be kept after pooling.

 ### Fully-connected layer
 Neurons in a fully connected layer have full connections to all activations in the previous layer, as seen in regular Neural Networks.